cablelabs/lpwanserver/rest/README.txt

 implements their functionality, using the data model interfaces to provide that functionality.
 And finally, the data model interfaces are linked to DAOs that provide the access to the required data.

+Documentation for the REST API is written using apiDoc ( http://apidoc.js ).
+When generating new docs, output to the lpwanserver-site repository, under static/rest/